springbov/dndsrd5.2_markdown/src/03_Classes/06_Monk.md

 | 18    | +6                   | Superior Defense                                        | 1d12            | 18              | +30 ft.               |
 | 19    | +6                   | Epic Boon                                               | 1d12            | 19              | +30 ft.               |
 | 20    | +6                   | Body and Mind                                           | 1d12            | 20              | +30 ft.               |

-### Monk Class Features

-As a Monk, you gain the following class features when you reach the specified Monk levels.
-These features are listed in the Monk Features table.

 #### Level 1: Martial Arts